Serge-17/TicTacToe/README.md

 # Tic Tac Toe Project

 Welcome to the Tic Tac Toe project!
 This is a simple implementation of the classic game, designed for both educational purposes and entertainment.
-Below is a detailed README.md file that outlines the project, its features, installation instructions, and usage.
+Below is a detailed README.md file that outlines the project, its features, installation instructions, usage, and an overview of the code.

 ## Table of Contents